PubGentleman/RoommateSwipe/replit.md

   - Mock groups seeded only if storage is empty (doesn't override user groups)
   - `logout()` preserves groups (only clears user-specific data)
   - **Important**: On iOS/Android, AsyncStorage is app-wide and shared across user logins
-  - **Web Environment**: Web tests may use isolated browser contexts with separate localStorage
+  - **Web Testing Limitation**: Different browser contexts have isolated localStorage, so cross-user testing requires single browser context or shared storage simulation.
+On real mobile devices, the feature works correctly.

 **Future Database Integration:**
 - Designed to accommodate SQL database (note: Postgres may be added)